Biomedical Laboratory Diagnostics

 Laboratory diagnoses support 70% of medical decisions.
-Medical laboratory scientists and histotechnologists play a critical role by providing these diagnoses to providers who then use them to craft the patient's care plan.
+Medical laboratory scientists and histotechnologists play a critical role by providing these diagnoses to providers who use them to craft the patient's care plan.

-Prospective students - join us for a campus tour or prospective student day or take a virtual tour of the Health Sciences Center and the STEPS facility.
+Visit.
+Join us for a campus tour or prospective student day or take a virtual tour of the Health Sciences Center and the STEPS facility.

 Who You Are

 Finding a treatment for a patient starts with identifying the problem, and laboratory professionals do just that.
 They serve as a critical part of the care team that gives necessary information to providers who use it to craft the patient's care plan.
 Biomedical laboratory diagnostics encompasses two types of laboratory professionals: medical laboratory scientists and histotechnologists.

 Medical laboratory scientists discover the presence or absence of disease in blood and body fluids and provide data that help healthcare providers determine the best treatment for the patient.
 They generate critical data for identifying and treating cancer, heart disease, diabetes, and other health conditions.

 Histotechnologists are integral to the success of the anatomic pathology department.
 They perform routine and complex procedures to preserve and process tissue specimens, detect the presence or absence of disease in tissue specimens, and provide data to aid pathologists in determining the diagnosis, prognosis, and best treatment for the patient.

 ConnectedStudents enjoy opportunities for real-world clinical experience through affiliations with WVU Medicine and other regional health systems.